kalanicraig/AHRDiachronicConversation/AHRArticle.md

 Corpus Linguistics AntConc exploration of all 3 authors

-**FILL OUT JUN 9-15**: Neutral technocratic good/bad is a manufacturing of good/bad that aligns with imperialist expansionist principles.
+**ARLENE FILL OUT JUN 9-15**: Neutral technocratic good/bad is a manufacturing of good/bad that aligns with imperialist expansionist principles.
 Silencing the imperialist subjects and making them invisible is a strategy of imperial communication.
-Cubans are made invisibile in all of the works of war correspondents; they are disappeared in the narrative).
-The narrative manufactures reality, and that’s what makes language, and our computational approaches to dissociating our positionality from the language, so important so that we can see better.
+What si importnat isn't what's real but instead what can be narrated as "real"; reliable, relatabl verisimilitude matters more than the on-the-ground status of Cubans, who are made invisibile in all of the works of war correspondents; they are disappeared in the narrative).[^5.1] The narrative manufactures reality, and that’s what makes language, and our computational approaches to dissociating our positionality from the language, so important so that we can see better.
 Expansionism is also a key factor in the disappearance of the people of Cuba.
 By both gendering Cuba as a women (see section on Amazons) and disappearing its people, the war correspondents render Cuba as an empty female waiting to be filled by the presence of imperial forces (whether Cuba's femininty is white and pristine or "mulatto" and dangerous.)
 Ann McClean CITE FROM INTRO.

+[^5.1]: Said from intro; Ugly War Pretty Package.

-When would-be imperial subjects are visible, they are presented in one of two ways designed to diminish their stature within the pantheon of imperial good/bad.
+**KALANI FILL OUT JUN 9-15**: When would-be imperial subjects are visible, they are presented in one of two ways designed to diminish their stature within the pantheon of imperial good/bad.
 In one case, they are connected to nature and disconnected from the modernity of core imperial life.
 Gomez, Maceo, and the use of machetes is one of those connections.
 Women and Gomez use machetes, implicitly tying Cuban insurgents to the world of savage weapons used by women.
 It further accentuates the work we noticed "she" as a pronoun doing in the corpus. machete: Rea and Flint (~20 mentions from Scovel of the 132 hits, it's mostly Rea and Flint)
 	- On Maceo: "the sight of him, with his death-dealing machete upraised, was sufficient to cause the Spanish impedimenta to spur on their foaming horses in vain attempts to clear his path" Rea, 302
 	- "She led two machete charges" Flint 122 ("Madame Paulina Ruiz Gonzales, wife of Captain Rafael Gonzales, an officer of Pancho Perez, brigadier-general of the Santa Clara division.
 Some months before she had left her home in Corral Falso by night, and met a party of insurgents on the outskirts of the town.
 She rode off, astride an extra horse, to the force of Manolo Menendez").
 The genderizing of Cuba pushed us to dig deeper.